Computer Use Policy

 - Using Iliff supported software, including the Microsoft Office Suite (Word, Excel, Power Point, and Access)

 The following list characterizes unacceptable use.
-It is not intended to identify all unacceptable uses, but to indicate the types of uses which are clearly inconsistent with the purposes of these resources at the Library.
+It is not intended to identify all unacceptable uses, but to indicate the types of uses which are clearly inconsistent with the purposes of these resources.

 Unacceptable uses include: